cschmittiey/leap-notes/README.md

 notes for using leap
 ## provider
 ### webapp
-To create admins in the webapp, create services/webapp.json
+To create admins for the webapp, create services/webapp.json in your provider directory
 ```json
 {
   "webapp": {